Gradient Diffusion: Sensitivity-Matrix Co-Simulation Enables Activity Adaptation and Learnable Plasticity in Neural Simulators: Methods

 After the initial transient we obtain $\varjac{V}{\theta} = 1$.
 Without loss of generality, we can set $\E{target} = 0$.
 If we now apply a spatial sinusoidal perturbation $V \propto \sin\left(\omega x\right)$, we obtain the linear system:

 and resulting Routh–Hurwitz stability criterion\cite{Sandrock_tbcontrol_A_python}:

 which has a lower bound as $\alpha < \lambda \left(\lambda + \frac{g_{l}}{C_{m}}\right)$ in the case $\omega=0$ (or a single point neuron).
-In other words: to have stable online learning, the gradient needs to forget.
-Beyond this, spatial perturbations do not make the system more unstable.
-The same analysis can be repeated by adding a $\beta_{\theta} \Delta_x \theta$ diffusion term to the theta equation, where again spatial perturbations do not lead to a more unstable system.
+In other words: to have stable online learning, the gradient needs to forget the components already reflected in parameters updates.
+Further spatial perturbations do not make the system more unstable.
+The same analysis can be repeated by adding a $\beta_{\theta} \Delta_x \theta$ diffusion term to the theta equation as in \cref{fig:nmodl}, where again spatial perturbations do not lead to a more unstable system.

 \paragraph{Arbor-Pycat Library} Crucial in the method is availability of gradients for the current and ode system, greatly amplified by automatic gradients calculation systems - eg. JAX.
 JAX, as an ML-library, fully expresses the desired interface for expressing internal dynamics of neural models~\cite{landsmeer2024tricking}.
 To ease implementation, a python wrapper around the C mechanism ABI was written that exposed the mechanism internals as numpy-style buffers, allowing JAX to work with it.
 This is released as a installable python package \emph{Arbor-Pycat}~\cite{llandsmeer2024pycat}.